abgruszecki/dotfiles/rdot/.local/share/rdot/README.md

 which should always be ahead of the remote copy of the master branch.
 Locally, you also have a git remote for the remote repository.
 This lets you use `git` to push and pull changes, while keeping things as simple as possible.

+# Dev notes
+What is the "all clear" state?
+`git -C dotfiles-private log`
+All remotes have `master`, `dev` pointing to HEAD.

+You need to push before you pull.
+Pushing moves the remote master and rebases dev on top of it.
+Then you can pull and you get a dev which you can re-integrate back into master.

+At least I think pulling will make things reasonable.
+As a sanity check, you can also run `git fetch` for all remotes:
+`parallel -j1 --lb git -C dotfiles-private fetch {} ::: explorer boa robolang robolidar perlmutter`

+### TODO Reuse connections
+Create a socket for the connections, why not?
+We may as well handle this on the script level, no need to rely on ssh being configured appropriately.
+In either case rdot should start by interactively sequentially connecting to the servers so that I have a chance to enter my password etc (e.g., to Aurora).

+### TODO should this also install remote programs?
+Like uv, neovim, fzf, zoxide, vd?

+It's different functionality.
+But it'd be good to have it somewhere anyway.

+- vd is installed with `uv`: `uv tool install visidata`